-CCV (Close Circuit Video):
+CCV (Closed Circuit Video):

-The Alamance Community College campuses have more than 225 surveillance cameras.
+The Alamance Community College Main and Dillingham campuses have more than 225 surveillance cameras.
+Cameras are also located at the Nancy Covington Education Center.
 These cameras have a deterrent effect and also aid in the investigation of incidents that occur on campus.
 Please note these cameras are not monitored 24/7/365.